Enviro & Petroleum Engineer

 what's the difference between a drilling engineer and a directional driller?
 I've researched but no clear definitive answer.
 What about in terms of salary potential? is directional drilling viable for a rookie fresh out of undergrad with an me degree

-Asked by it's me over 11 years ago
+Asked by it's me almost 12 years ago

 A directional driller works for a service company and works at the well site.
 He or she is responsible for ensuring that the well hits the directional target.
 He makes reccomendactions to the company man or tool pusher about the configuration of the bottom hole assembly, how much weight to put on the bit, how fast to rotate the bit and sometimes even the type of bit.
 The drilling engineer has overall responsibility for all aspects of planning the week, from estimating the costs to designing the mud system to the directional drilling program to designing the casing program.
 The drilling engineer will spend some time at the welsite and some time in the office.
 The drilling engineer will have an engineering degree but the directional driller will not necessarily have an engineering degree.
 He may have a background in geology or science or may just have learned the trade from service company training.
 Years ago, when I started, a lot of the directional drillers just worked their way up from the rig floor.
 These days, they are more likely to have a degree and if it is a very complex set of wells, they may have an engineering degree.